nithishvarsrinivasan/UltiFitAI/ultifitai/README.md

-# 🧠 BehaviourAI — AI-Driven Behavioural Fitness Intelligence Assistant
+# UltiFitAI — AI-Driven Behavioural Fitness Intelligence Assistant
-**Powered by OpenClaw (Claude API)**

 ---

-## 🎯 Project Overview
+##  Project Overview

-BehaviourAI is a next-generation fitness assistant that goes beyond tracking — it **learns your habits, detects behaviour patterns, predicts unhealthy actions, and intervenes with smart nudges** using real AI.
+UltiFitAI is a next-generation fitness assistant that goes beyond tracking — it **learns your habits, detects behaviour patterns, predicts unhealthy actions, and intervenes with smart nudges** using real AI.

-The core AI engine, **OpenClaw**, is powered by the **Anthropic Claude API** and is embedded directly into the app.
+The core AI engine, is powered by the **Custom Openrouter API** and is embedded directly into the app.
+One would need their API key with enough credits run the AI features.

 ---

-## 📁 Project Structure
+##  Project Structure

 ```
-behaviourAI/
+ultifitai/
 ├── index.html
 ├── package.json
 ├── vite.config.js